intel/hexl-fpga/README.md

 #### Compiling Host Side
-To build the host application, tests, benchmark, and documentation (depending on the options selected above) run the following command (change the build directory to which you built the emulation or hardware, e.g. emu_build/hw_build):
+To build the host application, tests, benchmark, and documentation (depending on the options selected above) run the following command:
 ```
 cmake --build build
 ```